Swan Hill Bridge

 We will continue to keep the community informed as maintenance work is carried out.

-The existing bridge needs to be maintained to ensure it remains safe and serviceable for as long as required while planning on a new bridge progresses.
+The existing bridge needs to be maintained to ensure it remains safe and serviceable for as long as required while planning for a new bridge progresses.

 Heavy vehicle restrictions